 I bought more than I actually needed: a 1.75 liter bottle of vodka and a 3.75 pound bag of Jolly Ranchers.
 With this, I could easily have made two batches (that is, two flasks in each Jolly Ranchers flavor) and still have had a bit left.

-A regular 750 milliliter bottle of vodka.
-A liter of vodka (see comment here).
+- A full liter of vodka.
 You may have to buy a 1.75 liter bottle to get it.
 No need to spend much on the vodka – just choose one that goes down reasonably smoothly, for minimal interference with the intense Jolly Rancher flavor.
 I used Svedka, and it was very nice.

 - 12 Jolly ranchers in each flavor you want to infuse (that’s 60 Jolly ranchers all together).
 The 3.75 pound bag I bought had at least 40 of each flavor, so a couple of pounds of assorted Jolly Ranchers ought to do it.